-Serious misbehaviour at Pivot Schools is defined as behaviour for which suspension was considered and implemented or an alternative response was implemented to support learners to stay safe and restore relationships (e.g.restorative resets; timetable modifications; environmental modifications; meetings with stakeholders; interventions).
+Serious misbehaviour at Pivot Schools is defined as behaviour for which suspension was considered and implemented or an alternative response was implemented to support learners to stay safe and restore relationships (e.g. restorative resets; timetable modifications; environmental modifications; meetings with stakeholders; interventions).
 These are recorded and monitored closely by Pastoral & Welfare Leads along with other members of SLT.
-Learners will also be discussed at a Team Around the Family and Young People meeting to ensure we are doing all we can to support positive change.
+Learners will also be discussed with relevant people (parent/carers, other involved professionals, SLT, Pivot Central Team) to ensure we are doing all we can to support positive change.